-This is the time when you want to be standing out in the cold with a hot cup of coffee, waiting to scoop up the deals for next year’s Christmas decorations event at your house.
+This is when you want to be standing out in the cold with a hot cup of coffee, waiting to scoop up the deals for next year’s Christmas decorations event at your house.

-If you’re not one to get up early on Boxing Day, then your next best bet is to create your own easy Christmas decorations that are budget-friendly and look fabulous.
+If you’re not one to get up early on Boxing Day, your next best bet is to create your own easy, budget-friendly, and fabulous Christmas decorations.

 How To Create Christmas Decorations

 I went looking around the web to save you the hassle of finding eleven DIY easy Christmas Decorations tutorials for all of you crafty fans out there.

 I found a few fun Christmas decorations that the kids could participate in making with the help of adults.

 If you live in a small space and don’t have room for a traditional Christmas tree, check out the DIY Fake Christmas Tree on a Budget and the Build A Tree Wall House below.

 Christmas tree decorating is fun, and our son, who is now two, will enjoy it even more than he did last year when I put him on my shoulders so he could attempt to put the star at the top of the tree.

-We’ve had a look around the Christmas Store in a small village near us, which is lit up with Christmas bulbs and holiday decor as far as the eye can see.
+We’ve looked around the Christmas Store in a small village near us, which is lit up with Christmas bulbs and holiday decor as far as the eye can see.

 The problem with this kind of boutique shopping is you must have the budget to pay the prices.

-Sure, you’ll find some glamorous Christmas decor, but it depends on how much you are willing to pay for it.
+Sure, you’ll find some glamorous Christmas decor, but it depends on how much you will pay.

-The return on investment with Christmas decorations is slim, and most of it ends up at a garage sale or second-hand shops for a fraction of the cost.
+The return on investment with Christmas decorations is slim; most of it ends up at a garage sale or second-hand shops for a fraction of the cost.

 Homemade Easy Christmas Decorations